-Fifteen CLAS Dissertation Writing Fellowships ($11,250 each) will be awarded.
+Ten CLAS Dissertation Writing Fellowships ($14,000 each) will be awarded.

 Timing of Award Payments: The awards will be provided during the summer and fall of each year.
-The award period will commence in late May (a partial month of support will be provided in June’s paycheck) and continue with monthly payments of $1500 through the end of December.
-The total amount of each award is $11,250: ($750 + (7*1500)).
+The award period will commence in late May with Summer payments of $1,000 on June 1, and $1,500 each on July 1 and August 1.
+Fall will continue with monthly payments of $2,000 through the end of December.
+The total amount of each award is $14,000: ($1,000 + (2*1,500 + (5*2,000))).
 Students planning to graduate in August of the award period should not apply for this award.

-Eligibility: Applicants must have completed their comprehensive examination in order to be eligible to apply for an award.
+Eligibility: Applicants must have completed their comprehensive examination and be in the final stages of writing their dissertation to be eligible to apply for an award.
 The main focus of work to be accomplished during the award period is completion of the doctoral dissertation.
 Awardees must register for at least 1 s.h. credit during the fall semester of the award.
-Recipients of a CLAS Dissertation Writing Fellowship may not combine the award with any other UI fellowship, assistantship, or paid work during the award period.
-Nor may they hold an external dissertation fellowship concurrently.
+Recipients of a CLAS Dissertation Writing Fellowship may not combine the award with any other UI fellowship, assistantship, or paid work during the award period without permission from the CLAS Associate Dean for Graduate Education, nor may they hold an external dissertation fellowship concurrently.

 Restriction: One fellow per PhD program each year.

 Penalty Clause: If an individual who is awarded a fellowship fails to complete all requirements for a spring graduation in the academic year of the award, the unit will be ineligible to submit applications for a CLAS Dissertation Writing Fellowship during the subsequent award period.